castorini/pyserini/README.md

   "vector": [0.12, 0.12, 0.13, 0.14]
 }
 ```
-> The shard-id and shard-num is for speeding up the encoding,
+> The `shard-id` and `shard-num` arguments are for speeding up the encoding,
-> where the shard-num controls the total shard you want to segment the collection into,
+> where the `shard-num` controls the total shard you want to segment the collection into,
-> and the shard-id is the id of the current shard to encode.
+> and the `shard-id` is the id of the current shard to encode.
 > For example, if `shard-num` is 4 and `shard-id` is 0, the command would create a sub-index for the first 1/4 of the collection.
 > Then you can run 4 process on 4 gpu to speed up the process by 4 times.
 > Once it's done, you can merge the sub-indexes together by: